 Russell Hirshfield has appeared in recital throughout the United States, and in Brazil, China, Belgium, England, Serbia, Costa Rica, and South Africa, programming traditional and contemporary music.
-In 2017 he presents solo recitals in Serbia, England and Belgium, and chamber programs in Colorado, Connecticut, Wyoming, Nebraska and Kansas.
+His recent programs include concerts at the Holywell Music Room in Oxford and the Royal Flemish Academy in Brussels.

 In 2017 Phaedra Records released Seeker – The Piano Music of Piet Swerts.
-The recording has been featured on Belgian Radio Klara and well-received by critics in Holland (Opusklassiek) and Belgium (Flanders Art Magazine).
-Hirshfield performs piano music of contemporary Belgian composers at The Royal Flemish Academy of Belgium for Science and the Arts, including works by Andre LaPorte, Luc van Hove, Roland Coryn and Piet Swerts.
+The recording has been featured on Belgian Radio Klara and well-received by critics in Holland (Opusklassiek), Belgium (Flanders Art Magazine), and the United States (American Record Guide).
+In 2020 Parma Recordings releases his program of the early works of Alexander Scriabin.